kuninethan95/dsc-phase-1-project/README.md

 <center><img src="./Images/output_131_0.png" width=75%></center>

 ### *Conclusion:*
-- Franchise films have a stronger positive relationship between revenue and cost than non-franchise films
+- Franchise films have a stronger positive relationship between revenue and cost than non-franchise films.
+- The linear regression line is higher at every production cost value.